ArjanKranenburg/virtual-devices/README.md

 * Virtual Devices: Switch, Alarm, Blinds, Hifi, Light, Security, TV, Heater
 * Modes: Holiday, Away, Party, Event, Quiet, Movie, Sleep, Relax, Manual, Secure
-* Multi-modes: have a mode with more than 2 states, with custom names
 * Trigger a flow
 * Use the switch/mode status as a condition
 * Use the switch/mode in the 'then'-column